-The Counselling Service is one of only two hospice based British Association of Counselling and Psychotherapy (BACP) Accredited Counselling Services in the UK.
+The Counselling Service is one of only two hospices based British Association for Counselling and Psychotherapy (BACP) Accredited Counselling Services in the UK.
 The British Association for Counselling and Psychotherapy is the largest organisation overseeing the accreditation and registration of counsellors and psychotherapists in the United Kingdom. www.bacp.co.uk/

 To quote BACP, the Service Accreditation Scheme “provides status and validation for the accredited service.
 Service Accreditation provides robust evidence of service quality and professionalism.
 Essentially, it demonstrates that the service is committing to competence.”

 The Counselling Service at Primrose offers a service to:

 - Patients who have a diagnosis of a life-threatening, life-limiting or terminal illness and have a general practitioner within Bromsgrove and Redditch Primary Care Trust.

 - Relatives, friends, loved ones and carers of patients who have a life-threatening, life limiting or terminal illness.

 - Anyone who is bereaved and has a General Practitioner within Bromsgrove and Redditch Primary Care Trust.

 Most people have times in their lives when they have difficulty coping.
 At such times counselling can give you space and time to help you explore your thoughts and feelings.
 Sometimes having a confidential space to do this with someone who independent, not a family member or friend is all you need.

 For others counselling can help by exploring patterns of behaviour which may be causing difficulty in your life, patterns of behaviour which have formed through your life experience.
 Counselling can help you work towards a greater understanding of you and your situation, to think about solutions and possible ways forward.